 Our Philadelphia Vehicle Accident Lawyer Protects Victims

-Local personal injury lawyer Adam E. Grutzmacher has dedicated his career to helping people who have been wrongfully injured in accidents involving negligence.
+Local Philadelphia personal injury lawyer Adam E. Grutzmacher has dedicated his career to helping people who have been wrongfully injured in accidents involving negligence.
 Seeing rightful social justice served is Adam’s number one priority after ensuring that his client’s specific needs and best interests are met.
 Since opening his Philadelphia personal injury law firm, he has shown tireless dedication to each client that walks in the door — helping them reach peace of mind about their future.

 What Is a “Motor Vehicle?”

 According to U.S. Code, section 40 (§85.1703), a “motor vehicle” is defined as any vehicle that is “self-propelled and capable of transporting a person or persons or any material or any permanently or temporarily affixed apparatus.”

-According to the definition laid out above, this category includes, but is not necessarily limited to:
+According to the definition, this category includes, but is not limited to:

-- Large commercial vehicles (ie: box trucks, semi-trucks etc)
+- Commercial vehicles (ie: box trucks, semi-trucks etc)

 Note that any vehicle that does not exceed 25 miles per hour “over level, paved surfaces” or is otherwise not deemed street legal will not be considered a motor vehicle.
-It is further important to note that the absence of a motor does not necessarily exclude a vehicle from being considered a motor vehicle.
+Keep in mind that the absence of a motor does not necessarily exclude a vehicle from being considered a motor vehicle.
 If you sustain injuries from any of these vehicles, then you may have grounds for an injury claim.

 What Are Some Common Types of Motor Vehicle Accidents?

-Like most accidents, accidents involving motor vehicles can happen for a variety of reasons.
-The following is a breakdown of three of the most common types of accidents involving motor vehicles:
+Accidents involving motor vehicles can happen for a variety of reasons.
+Three of the most common types of accidents involving motor vehicles include:

 - Pedestrian Accidents – According to the Center for Disease Control (CDC), “5,376 pedestrians were killed in traffic crashes” while an additional “129,000 pedestrians were treated in emergency departments” with non-fatal wounds in 2015.
 Often, pedestrians are struck by cars or other motor vehicles due to distracted or inebriated driving — with almost half of these accidents (48%) caused by drunk driving.
 If you were struck by a vehicle while you were lawfully walking down the street, know that you are likely entitled to compensation.